The Benefits of Neutering Your Rabbit

 Neuter is the medical term for removal of the reproductive organs in both male and female animals.
 Spaying specifically refers to females and castration specifically refers to males.
 Neutering your pet rabbit has many health and behavioral benefits.
 Continue reading to learn more!

-Behavioral Benefits of Neutering Your Rabbit
+Behavioral Benefits of Spaying or Neutering Your Rabbit

 Rabbits reach sexual maturity around 6 to 12 months of age (small rabbits reach maturity before the giant breeds).
 It’s ideal to neuter your rabbit around 4 to 6 months of age to deter behavioral changes that develop when sexual maturity is reached.

 Both male and female rabbits will spray urine when they reach maturity and they can spray urine vertically onto walls and other surfaces.
 If you can get your rabbit neutered before or shortly after this behavior develops, you can often greatly limit how often this is done.

 Both male and female rabbits will also develop some type of aggression once they reach sexual maturity.
 This can range from more aggressive thumping to biting, chasing, not wanting to be picked up or held, and destroying random things.
 They may even start attacking their cage mate or other pets in the house.
 This behavior change can develop quickly and be very upsetting for the owners and housemates.

 Medical Benefits of Neutering Your Rabbit

 Female rabbits have a high risk for developing cancer of the reproductive tract, such as uterine adenocarcinoma.
 This is an aggressive form of cancer that often spreads to other organs in the body and can also trigger breast cancer development.
 By spaying your female rabbit, the uterus is typically removed and will eliminate this cancer risk.
 Some vets are removing just the ovaries.
 By removing this hormone-producing organ, there is hope it will also eliminate the uterine cancer risk.